SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 A system default playback user experience is provided as well.
 Just use `SystemVideoView` instead of `VideoView`.

-## User interface visibiltiy management
+## User interface visibility management

 A player usually responds to user interaction as follows:

-- When the user taps the screen controls are toggled on or off.
+- Controls are toggled on or off when the user taps the screen.
-- When the player is playing controls are automatically hidden after some delay.
-This must only occur if the user is not actively interacting with the player in some way.
+- Controls are automatically hidden after some delay during playback.
+Auto hide must only occur as long as the user is not actively interacting with the player in some way.

-To make implementing this behavior as straightforward as possible Pillarbox provides a `VisibilityTracker`.
-This observable object exposes a `isUserInterfaceHidden` property which advises whether a player user interface should be hidden or not.
+Pillarbox provides `VisibilityTracker` to make implementing this standard behavior as straightforward as possible.
+This observable object exposes a `isUserInterfaceHidden` read-only property which advises whether a player user interface should be hidden or not.

 ### Visibility tracking

-We can expand the previous example by adding a play / pause button.
+We want to expand our example by adding a playback button.
 We can use a visibility tracker to manage playback button visibility so that the button is automatically hidden after a while.
 Note that the visibility tracker must be explicitly bound to the player using the dedicated `bind(_:to:)` modifier:

 ```swift
 struct PlayerView: View {